How effective are cholinesterase inhibitors?

 Cholinesterase inhibitors can slightly delay the loss of mental abilities in people who have mild to moderate Alzheimer’s disease.
 But these medications may also cause nausea, vomiting or dizziness.

 There is no cure for Alzheimer’s, but there are a number of different medications and other options aiming to relieve the symptoms and slow down the progression of the disease.
 Non-medicinal treatment options include brain training and more involvement in social activities.
 Available medications for treating Alzheimer’s include cholinesterase inhibitors and memantine, as well as extracts from the leaves of the Ginkgo biloba tree.

 In people with advanced Alzheimer’s disease, certain nerve cells are much less active.
 This means that it takes longer for brain signals to be sent.
 Cholinesterase inhibitors aim to increase communication between the nerve cells to try to improve the symptoms of Alzheimer’s.
 These drugs have been approved for use in mild to moderate Alzheimer’s disease.
 Three different cholinesterase inhibitors are currently available in Germany: donepezil, galantamine and rivastigmine.
 They are taken in the form of tablets.
 Rivastigmine is now also available in a patch, where it is absorbed through the skin.

 Evaluating its effectiveness

 Researchers at the Institute for Quality and Efficiency in Health Care (IQWiG, Germany) analyzed controlled trials which looked at the effects of cholinesterase inhibitors in people with Alzheimer’s disease.
 They were supported by researchers at the universities of Freiburg and Ulm, and at the German Society for International Cooperation (GIZ).
-In these trials, either one group of participants took one of the three cholinesterase inhibitors and a control group took a placebo (a dummy treatment), or the drugs were compared directly with each other.
+In these studies, either one group of participants took one of the three cholinesterase inhibitors and a control group took a placebo (a dummy treatment), or the drugs were compared directly with each other.

 The researchers wanted to see whether the medication improved people’s mental (cognitive) abilities, reduced mental symptoms or made it easier for them to perform daily tasks.
 The varying quality of the studies meant that it was not possible to find answers for each of these important therapy goals.
-A total of 32 trials involving about 12,600 participants were analyzed.
+A total of 32 studies involving about 12,600 participants were analyzed.

 Positive effect on mental abilities